Abbey Theatre: 1950s to 1990s

 On 17 July 1951, a fire damaged the Abbey Theatre, with only the Peacock remaining intact.
 It is often recounted that the building was destroyed in the fire, but Frank MacDonald contends this is an overstatement, citing the continued use of the building by the Irish Academy of Letters until its eventual demolition in 1960.
 The company leased the old Queen's Theatre in September and continued in residence there until 1966.

 The board had plans for rebuilding with a design by the Irish architect Michael Scott which dated back to 1959.
 The magazine, the Irish Builder, argued that it was favourable to refurbish the old building rather than build a new one, as "we feel the tourists who come here would prefer to see the old Abbey of Yeats and Synge, rather than the Abbey of Scott."
 On 3 September 1963, the President of Ireland, Éamon de Valera, laid the foundation stone for the new theatre, and the Abbey reopened on 18 July 1966.
 The cost of the new building was £725,000, an overspend on the original estimated £235,000, and resulted in the Dáil Committee for Public Accounts calling for an investigation into the overrun.

 A new building, a new generation of dramatists, including such figures as Hugh Leonard, Brian Friel and Tom Murphy, and tourism that included the National Theatre as a key cultural attraction, helped revive the theatre.
 Beginning in 1957, the theatre's participation in the Dublin Theatre Festival aided its revival.
 Plays such as Brian Friel's Philadelphia Here I Come!
 (1964), Faith Healer (1979) and Dancing at Lughnasa (1990); Tom Murphy's A Whistle in the Dark (1961) and The Gigli Concert (1983); and Hugh Leonard's Da (1973) and A Life (1980), helped raise the Abbey's international profile through successful runs in the West End in London, and on Broadway in New York City.

-Irish American writer and W.B Yeats scholar James W. Flannery (born 1936) wrote two books about the Abbey Theatre: W. B. Yeats and the Idea of a Theatre: The Early Abbey Theatre in Theory and in Practice (1976) and Miss Horniman and the Abbey Theatre (1970).
-Flannery was the Executive Director of the Yeats International Theatre Festival held at the Abbey Theatre from 1989 to 1993.
+Irish American writer and W.B Yeats scholar James W. Flannery (born 1936) wrote two books about the Abbey Theatre: W. B. Yeats and the Idea of a Theatre: The Early Abbey Theatre in Theory and in Practice (1976)Review of "W. B. Yeats and the Idea of a Theatre" by A. Norman Jeffares, Theatre Research International, Vol 4 #1, Oct 1978, pp. 68–69/ref> and Miss Horniman and the Abbey Theatre (1970).
+Flannery was the executive director of the Yeats International Theatre Festival held at the Abbey Theatre from 1989 to 1993.